Anomalous thermopower oscillations in graphene-InAs nanowire vertical heterostructures: Introduction

-In conventional thermoelectric measurements\cite{zuev2009thermoelectric,wei2009anomalous,wu2013large}, a heat source is typically placed a few microns away and electrically isolated from the actual device to create a spatially uniform temperature gradient.
-Here, we use a different geometry wherein a local nano-heater made of an InAs nanowire (diameter $\sim 50$nm) is placed vertically on the graphene channel (almost in center) separated by a thin hexagonal boron nitride spacer (hBN $\sim 10$nm), and thermoelectric response of graphene is measured.
-Passing a current through the nanowire (NW) generates heat, and its closed proximity leads to highly effective local heat transfer to the graphene channel.
+In conventional thermoelectric measurements \cite{zuev2009thermoelectric,wei2009anomalous,wu2013large}, a heat source is typically placed a few microns away and electrically isolated from the actual device to create a spatially-uniform temperature gradient.
+In our devices, an InAs nanowire (diameter $\sim 50$nm) placed vertically on the graphene channel (almost in its center) and separated by a thin hexagonal boron nitride spacer (hBN $\sim 10$nm) acts like a local nano-heater.
+Passing a current through the nanowire (NW) generates heat, and its close proximity leads to heat transfer into the graphene channel and hence a finite thermoelectric voltage.
 By utilizing this unique heating method, we observe unprecedented large oscillations in the thermoelectric voltage measured across monolayer graphene (MLG) at low temperatures ($\sim$ 1.5K to 20K) as a function of the carrier concentration around the Dirac point.
 Notably, no oscillations are seen in the Seebeck coefficient calculated using Mott's formula based on the measured resistance.
-The magnitude of oscillations in the MLG devices reduces with increasing temperature and qualitatively follows Mott's formula at higher temperatures ($>$ 20K).
-In contrast, for the bilayer graphene (BLG) devices, the thermoelectric voltage does not show oscillations.
-The smooth variation with doping follows Mott's prediction upto the lowest temperature (1.5K), with a sign change at the Dirac point, as expected.
+The magnitude of oscillations in the MLG devices reduces with increasing temperature and qualitatively follows the trend of Mott's formula at higher temperatures ($>$ 20K).
+In contrast, for bilayer graphene (BLG) devices, the thermoelectric voltage does not show oscillations and follows Mott's prediction upto the lowest temperature (1.5K), with an expected sign change around the Dirac point.
+Notably, our observation differs from the oscillations observed in ref \cite{zuev2009thermoelectric} where the Universal conductance fluctuations (UCF) are manifested as oscillations both in resistance as well as in thermopower at low temperatures.